PublicisSapient/enable-a11y/README.md

 - pa11y CLI: Uses Puppeteer to run its own headless Chrome browser to run accessibility tests.
 - Jest + Puppeteer: Used to run and validate code in unit tests.

-Read the article at <https://www.useragentman.com/enable/code-quality.php> for the full details behind the testing tools being used and how.
+Read [the Enable Code Quality article](https://www.useragentman.com/enable/code-quality.php) for the full details behind the testing tools being used and how.

 ### Commands